Basic built-in functions

 - Run a heavy calculation with a small result once per query instead of once per job.

-Using EvaluateAtom, you can create an atom dynamically, but since atoms are mainly controlled from a lower s-expressions level, generally, it's not recommended to use this function directly.
+You can use EvaluateAtom to create an atom dynamically.
+However, since atoms are mainly controlled from a lower s-expressions level, it is generally not recommended to use this function directly.

 The only argument for both functions is the expression for calculation and substitution.